-Depending on your space, you might be able to add a secondary focal point to your kitchen design, a second piece of decor that continues the narrative.
-For starters, when designing your kitchen place the main focal point on the first wall you see and the secondary focal point off to the side.
+Depending on your space, you might be able to add a secondary focal point to your kitchen design, a second piece of décor that continues the narrative.
+For starters, when designing your kitchen, place the main focal point on the first wall you see and the secondary focal point off to the side.
 Just make sure it enhances your kitchen’s layout, balance, and symmetry.

 It’s important to keep all the elements of your kitchen design in scale with one another.
 It’s overwhelmingly awkward to walk into a tiny kitchen and find a huge TV taking up an entire wall.
 Textbook scale fail.
 Easy fix: Get a smaller TV.

-In the kitchen, properly scaled appliances, cabinetry, and countertops help to maintain the balance, symmetry, and overall beauty of the design.
+In the kitchen, properly scaled appliances, cabinetry, and countertops help maintain the balance, symmetry, and overall beauty of the design.
 They also ensure there’s enough space for opening doors, working without bumping into others, and keeping traffic flowing safely.

-When designing your kitchen layout consider the size of your space.
+When designing your kitchen layout, consider the size of your space.
 If your kitchen is large, try installing an industrial refrigerator and over-sized island.
 And if you have high ceilings, go ahead and install cabinetry all the way up to accentuate the height and add storage.

 The scale of your kitchen is harder to tinker with in small spaces.
 Rule of thumb: Aim for the best appliances, cabinetry, and countertops you can afford—at sizes that make sense for the space.
 Quality is a smart investment.